EIC-Tracking/EIC_Root_F4A_Merrick_Lavinsky/README.md

 # EIC_Root_F4A_Merrick_Lavinsky

 # This document is for the EIC R&D efforts to determine the best setup for the new detector.
 These simulations are of the EIC with combined silicon and gaseous detectors.
-The inal result will be a combination of Alexander Kiselev's repository (https://github.com/eic/EicToyModel.git) and Hakann Wennlof's repository (https://gitlab.com/hwennlof/fun4allgdmlimport.git).
+The inal result will be a combination of Alexander Kiselev's repository (https://github.com/eic/EicToyModel.git) and Hakan Wennlof's repository (https://gitlab.com/hwennlof/fun4allgdmlimport.git).
 Shown below are the commands I use to start each simulation in Fun4All.

 # 1) Using Singularity and cvmfs, I visualized Alexanders Fun4All_G4_Tracking.C macro via the following commands: